 Wisdom teeth are the last set of molars to erupt.
-They usually erupt between 15 and the mid twenties if they are going to erupt.
-This time of life is called the, “Age of Wisdom,” which is where the term, “Wisdom Teeth,” originates.
+They usually erupt between 15 and the mid-twenties if they are going to erupt.
+This time of life is called the “Age of Wisdom,” which is where the term, “Wisdom Teeth,” originates.
 Dentally, wisdom teeth are referred to by dentists as third molars.

-Third molars are numbered as tooth #1, Tooth #16, Tooth #17, and Tooth #32.
+Third molars are numbered as Tooth #1, Tooth #16, Tooth #17, and Tooth #32.
 Hence, if your dentist or oral surgeon is removing all 4 of your wisdom teeth - they will write extraction of 1,16,17,32 third molar extractions will be done.

-We get asked many third molar teeth questions - a common wisdom tooth problem question about when are my wisdom teeth suppose to grow in?
+We get asked many third-molar teeth questions - a common wisdom tooth problem question about when are my wisdom teeth suppose to grow in?
 Do you have a specific Wisdom Teeth Question or Third Molar Pain Question want to ask us?
 Simply Ask our Best Dentists Your Wisdom Tooth Question and we will have our Best Dentists Answer Your Molar Tooth Question.

 All four Wisdom teeth are not likely to fit into the dental arch.
 More than 85-90% of people have at least one wisdom tooth that gets stuck in the bone or gum tissue due to lack of space or angle of eruption.
 It has been hypothesized that as we have become more civilized, our diet has become softer and more refined.
 This has decreased the bending and flexing of the jaws when chewing is done.
 Therefore; there is less wear between the teeth resulting in larger teeth.
 Thus, occupying all of the space and leaving no space for the wisdom teeth to erupt.

-In our modern times, we have also become more esthetic minded.
+In our modern times, we have also become more esthetic-minded.
 Crowding is typically resolved by orthodontics which may or may not utilize all of the available space.
 Again, leaving no space for the wisdom teeth to erupt into the dental arch.
 The genetics around the third molars are not that well understood.
 Each of the four wisdom teeth may not form or may not form to the normal tooth size.
 Extra third molars can also rarely be present.

 In most countries, your general dentist will perform wisdom teeth extractions.
-Oral surgeons do many of the complicated wisdom teeth extractions.
+Oral surgeons do many complicated wisdom teeth extractions.
 Also, periodontists many times will do wisdom tooth extractions as well.
 Periodontists do gum surgery and can extract teeth if necessary as well.

 All wisdom teeth do not need to be extracted.
 In some cases, your wisdom teeth may be functioning teeth that are used to chew.
-Unfortunately though, many times wisdom teeth can cause gum inflammation and tooth pain.
+Unfortunately, though, many times wisdom teeth can cause gum inflammation and tooth pain.
 With that said, let us now discuss all the reasons why third molars might need to be extracted.

 First, even if these wisdom teeth do erupt, they are rarely in occlusion in a way where they are really used to chew.
 They are very difficult to keep clean due to their position.
-Wisdom teeth are poor candidates for extensive dental restorations due to their position, size and variation, and lack of use for chewing.
-If dental caries (Cavity) or Periodontal disease develop in conjunction with the tooth, then it should be extracted.
+Wisdom teeth are poor candidates for extensive dental restorations due to their position, size, variation, and lack of use for chewing.
+If dental caries (Cavity) or Periodontal disease develops in conjunction with the tooth, then it should be extracted.
 Investing time and money into wisdom teeth is usually not going to be a wise investment.

 Second, when teeth stay in the gums or bone, many later complications can result.
 The white part of the tooth or crown does not attach to the gum tissue.
 This creates a space near or in the mouth where there is fluid, it is warm, close to a food source, and it is dark.
 These are all of the criteria for an infection to get started.

 Of course, those that want Live TeleDental Consultation about their Wisdom Tooth can do so at DentalChat.com or DentalChat IOS app / DentalChat android app.
-Can Dental Chat about Wisdom Teeth with our Dental ChatBot and our Live Dentists in real-time.
+Can Dental Chat about Wisdom Teeth with our Dental ChatBot and our Live Dentists in Real-time?